This site contains affiliate links to products. As an Amazon associate, I earn from qualifying purchases. Please read my disclosure for more info.

-As you decide what meals you’re going to make after looking at your Menu Master List, new recipes and store circulars, write them on a simple piece of lined notebook paper or one of those magnetic menu lists.
-(They really do come in handy!)
+As you decide what meals you’re going to make after looking at your Menu Master List, new recipes and store circulars, write them on a simple piece of lined notebook paper – or see my printable version at the end of this post.

 You don’t have to decide at this time what you’ll cook for each specific day that week, but think about your upcoming schedule for the week (and your kids’ schedules) and figure out a few quick meals for those specific days.